-- Classes cannot be filmed or recorded in any way, including audio only, without the permission (in writing) of either the Director, Principal or Academic Manager.
+- Classes cannot be filmed or recorded in any way, including audio only, without the permission (in writing) of either the Director/Owner, School Director or Academic Manager.

-- Torquay International School may use film or still photographs for promotional purposes.
+- IH Torquay may use film or still photographs for promotional purposes.

 - You (or your parent if you are under 18) will be asked to give consent for images or videos to be taken and/or used.